Custom Design Guide

 2. Proofed Text: Is all text spelled correctly?
 Is it grammatically correct?
 Consider having someone else check your work.

-3. Digital Printing: Did you upload images with transparent backgrounds (and not white) and preserve with a PNG file type?
+3. Digital Printing: Did you upload images with transparent backgrounds (and not white) and preserve with a JPG, PNG, TIFF, SVG, AI, or PDF file type?
 Did you submit your images in high resolution (300 dpi)?
 Did you avoid overly dark images?

 4. Laser Etching: Are your all of your line widths a minimum of 0.008” and are all of your negative spaces a minimum of 0.016”?
 Is all of your design to be engraved in black?

 5. The Dreaded Rectangle: In the preview of your custom bottle are you seeing a rectangle instead of the artwork you wanted?
-That probably means you submitted an image file without transparency.
-Go back and resubmit a PNG image with a transparent background.
+That probably means you submitted your artwork file without transparency.
+Go back and resubmit your PNG, TIFF, SVG, AI, or PDF file with a transparent background.